NiviGiridharan/wasp39b-atmospheric-analysis/README.md

 - JWST Science Team for making data publicly available
 - Mikulski Archive for Space Telescopes (MAST) for data hosting
-- Course: Projects in Data Science, [Your University]
+- Course: Projects in Data Science, Florida State University
 - Inspiration: Europa Clipper mission and ongoing search for habitable worlds
 - Special thanks to my course teammate for their contributions to the initial analysis